Trial on Drunk Driving Case

-Yesterday, a client of LEWIS & DICKSTEIN, P.L.L.C. was found not guilty of Operating a Motor Vehicle While Under the Influence of Liquor, 3rd offense in Oakland County.
+Recently, a client of LEWIS & DICKSTEIN, P.L.L.C. was found not guilty of Operating a Motor Vehicle While Under the Influence of Liquor, 3rd offense in Oakland County.
 Senior-level trial attorney George MacAvoy Brown handled the case.
-With every matter the firm takes on, the attorneys immediately search for the possibility of a dismissal.
-If none exists, they begin compiling a defense against the charges, forcing the prosecution to meet its burden of proof, and determining whether a resolution can and should be reached.
-Prosecutors know that the attorneys at LEWIS & DICKSTEIN, P.L.L.C. are not afraid to win so they often bring great deals to the bargaining table.
+With every client the firm takes on, the attorneys immediately search for the possibility of a dismissal.
+If none exists, they begin orchestrating a defense against the charges, forcing the prosecution to meet its burden of proof.
+Prosecutors know that LEWIS & DICKSTEIN, P.L.L.C.’s attorneys are not afraid to win, so they often bring great deals to the bargaining table.
 Prosecutors do not want jury trials on drunk driving cases against lawyers who routinely win in court.

-In this matter, the client was charged with an OWI 3rd offense.
+In this matter, the client faced an OWI 3rd felony offense.
 He wisely began mounting the best possible defense by hiring the attorneys at LEWIS & DICKSTEIN, P.L.L.C.

 First, the police had illegally arrested the client.
-To be arrested for a misdemeanor, the police need an arrest warrant unless they have either personally witnessed commission of the crime or they are investigating a car accident and have reasonable cause to believe the person’s driving was affected by the consumption of alcohol.
-In this case, the prosecution claimed the police did not arrest the defendant in this case.
-The prosecutor also argued that even if the defendant was “legally” arrested, an accident had occurred forcing application of the statutory exception.
+To be arrested for a misdemeanor, the police need an arrest warrant unless they have personally witnessed the commission of the crime or are investigating a car accident and have reasonable cause to believe the person’s driving was affected by alcohol consumption.
+The prosecution claimed the police did not arrest the defendant in this case.
+The prosecutor also argued that even if the defendant was “legally” arrested, an accident had occurred, which forced an application of the statutory exception.
 Attorney George Brown successfully persuaded the court that there was an arrest and no accident.
-The arrest was therefore deemed illegal and the judge ruled that any evidence gathered after the arrest.
+Therefore, the judge ruled that the arrest was illegal and suppressed all of the evidence gathered after the arrest.
 When seeking the dismissal of an OWI case and avoiding a trial on drunk driving charges, an experienced lawyer’s investigation can be the key to success.

 Always on the Attack

-Not satisfied to place all their eggs in one basket, defense counsel also attacked the validity of the breathalyzer test.
-The police department is required by Michigan administrative rules to run calibration and maintenance tests on its breathalyzer machines to ensure the legitimacy of their results.
-Law enforcement must keep those records for the purpose of laying a foundation to introduce the results at trial.
+Knowing it is never wise to place all their eggs in one basket, defense counsel also attacked the breathalyzer test’s validity.
+The Michigan administrative rules require police departments to run calibration and maintenance tests on its breathalyzer machines to ensure their results’ legitimacy.
+Law enforcement must keep those records to lay a foundation to introduce the results at trial.
 Here, the police department had destroyed all logs related to its machine.
-Defense counsel filed a compelling motion to suppress the results of the test in the client’s case, arguing that the prosecution had failed to properly lay a foundation for the introduction of the breathalyzer results.
+Defense counsel filed a compelling motion to suppress the test results in the client’s case, arguing that the prosecution had failed to properly lay a foundation for introducing the breathalyzer results.

-After suppression of the breathalyzer test, the prosecution still maintained that it had enough evidence to win a conviction, so the defense team took the case to trial.
-Without the breathalyzer evidence, Mr. Brown successfully argued that the prosecution had failed to produce evidence against the defendant adequate to demonstrate guilt beyond a reasonable doubt.
+After the judge suppressed the breathalyzer test results, the prosecution maintained that it had enough evidence to win a conviction, so the defense team took the case to trial.
+Without the breathalyzer evidence, Mr. Brown successfully argued that the prosecution had failed to produce evidence against the defendant to demonstrate guilt beyond a reasonable doubt.
 The defendant was found NOT GUILTY!
 He expressed that he is “truly, eternally grateful” to his attorneys for the acquittal.

 Top OWI Defense in Michigan

-If you are being prosecuted for a crime in Oakland County, Wayne County, Macomb County or elsewhere in Michigan, it is critical that you even the playing field by assembling the best possible legal team to fight for you.
+Suppose you are accused of an OWI or any other crime in Oakland County, Wayne County, Macomb County, or elsewhere in Michigan.
+In that case, it is critical that you level the playing field by assembling the best possible legal team to fight for you.
 The diligent, methodical, creative, and aggressive attorneys at LEWIS & DICKSTEIN, P.L.L.C. will deconstruct your matter to examine all weaknesses in the prosecution’s case.
-If necessary, they will take it to trial where they have decades of winning results.
-Call (248) 263-6800 or complete a Request for Assistance Form and one of the firm’s attorneys will be in touch.
-If you are being charged with a serious crime, you need a serious attorney by your side who is NOT AFRAID TO WIN!
+If necessary, they will take your drunk driving case to trial.
+They have decades of winning results behind them.